The worst debate strategy for Biden would be “When they go low, you go high”

 “Mr. Biden has been pretty clear that he believes that Hillary Clinton erred four years ago in her debates with Mr. Trump by getting into a back-and-forth argument about character.
 “She did what every other candidate probably would have done,” Mr. Biden said in January.
 The resulting debate was an ugly spectacle and, he said, “it all went down the drain.”
 Mr. Biden wants to avoid that — and he has been stress-tested by advisers not to respond to Mr. Trump’s obvious provocations if they are not central to his own message.
 “I hope I don’t get baited into getting into a brawl,” Mr. Biden said this month.”

 But what does taking or not taking the bait even mean?
-Obviously, Biden shouldn’t lose his temper and let loose a Howard Dean scream—God forbid, a scream!—but he can certainly show a little anger and even get insulting.
-Hell, he lost his temper on the campaign trail at voters—he might as well direct that anger where it most belongs.
-If “taking the bait” means raising his voice and lobbing insults, well, that’s preferable to a revival of “When they go low, you go high.”
+Obviously, Biden shouldn’t lose his temper with a Howard Dean scream—God forbid, a scream!—but he should indeed show a little anger.
+What more appropriate response could there be to the circumstances of 2020 America, and the man who is arguably their architect, than anger?
+Hell, Biden lost his temper at voters while on the campaign trail—he might as well direct some of that hostility where it most belongs.
+If “taking the bait” means raising his voice and lobbing insults, well, that’s certainly preferable to a revival of “When they go low, you go high.”

-When Hillary Clinton quoted Michelle Obama’s refrain during the second debate in 2016, the crowd went wild.
-In 2016, nothing could have been more fashionable than rising above the ugliness of politics in the name of honor and dignity.
-Donald Trump, however, broke with the crowd on this one and subtly shook his head after Clinton’s quotation.
+When Hillary Clinton quoted Michelle Obama’s famous refrain during the second debate in 2016, the crowd went nuts.
+In 2016, rising above the ugliness of politics in the name of honor and dignity was in high fashion.
+Donald Trump, however, broke with the crowd on this one, and subtly shook his head after Clinton’s quotation.

 As much as it pains me to say this in any context: Trump was right.

-What has going high ever accomplished against someone like Donald Trump, who knows no bottom he can’t circumvent?
-Will behaving with more dignity prove Biden is a better person than Donald Trump?
+What has going high ever accomplished against someone like Donald Trump, who knows no bottom he can’t burrow even further beneath?
+Will behaving with more dignity prove Biden is the better person?
 Make no mistake: Biden has many questionable words and deeds in his past that he needs to answer for, but one thing he hasn’t done is plunge the country into authoritarianism (and maybe proto-fascism) while allowing a pandemic to kill over 200,000 people and fanning the flames of a race war.

 That fact will not budge, whether Biden gets his hands dirty in the debates or not.

-In fact, Clinton proved as much during the 2016 debates, which, despite what Biden says, according to Gallup polls, she handily won.
+In fact, Clinton proved the efficacy of antagonism during the 2016 debates, which, despite what Biden says, she handily won.
 At the time, people thought the best thing Clinton did was needle Trump into losing his temper, but it turned out that Trump, for whatever reason, is permitted by his supporters to have a temper.
 Imagine that.

-What has been somewhat memory-holed about those debates is that Clinton landed a lot of blows when she went on the attack.
+What has been somewhat memory-holed about those debates is that Clinton landed a lot of blows when she went on the offense.
 “Donald was very fortunate in his life, and that’s all to his benefit,” Clinton said toward the top of the first debate.
 “He started his business with $14 million, borrowed from his father, and he really believes that the more you help wealthy people, the better off we’ll be and that everything will work out from there.”

-What people most remember from this moment, however, isn’t that attack but rather Clinton’s coining of Trump’s fiscal policies as “trumped up, trickle-down” economics.
-Where she went most wrong in the debates, in my estimation, was with the canned lines that made people roll their eyes, and letting too many of Trump’s zingers and deflections go unanswered or called out.
+Most people only remember this moment, however, as the warmup for Clinton’s cringey coining of Trump’s fiscal policies as “trumped up, trickle-down” economics.
+Where she went most wrong in the debates, in my estimation, was with canned lines that made people’s eyes roll, and letting a few too many of Trump’s zingers and deflections go unanswered or called out.
 Her attacks on his character, though, were solid.

 Judging from Biden’s late attempts to make fetch happen with Scranton versus Park Avenue, he is more in danger of sounding too rehearsed than of going on the attack.
 But if he wants to play it safe to court the undecideds, Biden isn’t going to win over anyone by not being aggressive enough against Donald Effing Trump.